harshitjai/To-Do-List/README.md

 # Project - To-Do-List
-Simple tool to organise everything.
+A Simple tool to organise everything.

 ## Languages Used
 HTML </br>